sophiabrandt/json-to-buttondown-email/README.md

 _Note:_ We want to keep the buttondown access token secret.

-3. The script runs every day at 19:05 UTC.
+3. The script runs every Monday at 19:05 UTC.
 You can specify a different interval.
 Adjust [.github/workflows/send.yml](.github/workflows/send.yml):

 ```yaml
 on: